HemaShenoy/MARVEL-LEVEL-2/Task 8: Generative AI Task Using GAN.md

-## Task Report: GAN Implementation Using CIFAR-10 Dataset
+# Task 8: GAN Implementation Using CIFAR-10 Dataset

 ### 1. **Introduction**
 In this task, we implemented a Generative Adversarial Network (GAN) to generate synthetic images using the CIFAR-10 dataset.
 CIFAR-10 is a widely used dataset consisting of 60,000 32x32 color images across 10 different classes.
 The aim was to train a GAN model to produce realistic images that mimic the CIFAR-10 classes.
 The GAN architecture consists of two primary models: